Ise, Shima, Toba & Matsusaka on the Kii Peninsula

-It takes about three hours from Tokyo station to Ise-shi station by using “Shinkansen” bullet train and JR express train.
-Total travel time: approx. 3 hours 20 minutes.
+You’ll travel from Tokyo Station to Ise-shi Station by “Shinkansen” (bullet train) and JR Express Train.
+(Total travel time: approx. 3 hours 20 minutes.)

 Shinto Shrines are called “jinja” in Japanese.
-There are 80,000 jinja in Japan today where various deity are enshrined.
-Jinja are sacred places and always kept clean, and pure.
+There are 80,000 jinja in Japan today where various deities are enshrined.
+Jinja are sacred places and are always kept clean and pure.
 Often surrounded by trees, jinja are infused with the divine energy of nature.

-You’ll arrive at your ryokan by 4pm and have traditional Japanese cuisine called Kaiseki dinner and then enjoy relaxing in a natural hot spring bath.
+You’ll arrive at your ryokan by 4pm and have traditional Japanese cuisine called Kaiseki before relaxing in a natural hot spring bath.

 Suggested dinner: Traditional local cuisine and sake at your ryokan (Japanese inn)

-Accommodation: Yumeyuuka, Shimakanko Hotel The classic, Amanemu, Nemu, The Earth, etc.
+Suggested accommodation: Yumeyuuka, Shimakanko Hotel The Classic, Amanemu, Nemu, The Earth

-In Mikimoto Pearl Island, you will see the finest collections of art made of high quality Akoya pearls at Mikimoto Pearl Museum, learn history and how to cultivate the pearls, see demonstration of traditional woman divers called Ama, and visit the jewelry store of beautiful pearls.
+On Mikimoto Pearl Island, you will see the finest collections of art made of high quality Akoya pearls at Mikimoto Pearl Museum, learn history and how to cultivate the pearls, see demonstration of traditional female divers called Ama, and visit a jewelry store filled with beautiful pearls.